Cognac or Brandy?

 Getting better with age

 Cognac is graded according to age and is labelled according to the youngest ‘eaux-de-vie’ in the blend.
 There are numerous descriptors but the classic ones are as follows: Three Star (***) or V.S. cognac (stands for ‘Very Special’) means the youngest spirit must have been aged in oak for at least two years.
 With V.S.O.P.
-(Very Special Old Pale), the youngest spirit is four years old and with X.O (Extra Old), which is also known as ‘Napoléon’, the minimum age is six but in reality, the average age of the blend is at least twenty years.
+(Very Special Old Pale), the youngest spirit is four years old and with X.O (Extra Old), the minimum age is ten.